RengifoAndres/RengifoAndres.github.io/_pages/about.md

 ## Hi there!

 I’m an Economist interested in Causal Inference, Econometrics, Data Science and Labor Economics.
-This is my **website**.

-Currently, I am a Senior Research Associate at Good Business Lab Latin America.
-Previously I was a research assistant at Harvard Business School.
+Currently, I am a Senior Research Associate at [Good Business Lab Latin America](https://gbllatinamerica.com/en/).
+Previously I was a research assistant at Harvard Business School [Digital Reskilling Lab](https://d3.harvard.edu/labs/digital-reskilling-lab/).
 I also worked at the Business Department at Universidad de los Andes.

 I hold an MSc in Economics from Universidad de los Andes and a Bachelor’s degree from Universidad del Valle.